Reactive-Extensions/RxJS/readme.md

 # The Reactive Extensions for JavaScript... #
 *...is a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in JavaScript*

+This project has moved to [CodePlex](http://rx.codeplex.com/) and only serves as a mirror.

 ## About the Reactive Extensions ##

 The Reactive Extensions for JavaScript (RxJS) is a set of libraries for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript.
 Using RxJS, developers represent asynchronous data streams with Observables, query asynchronous data streams using LINQ operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
 Simply put, RxJS = Observables + LINQ + Schedulers.